Table of Contents

 Why take probiotics?

-While the has not approved any probiotics for the prevention and treatment of health problems (3) probiotics are a current therapy for a variety of acute and chronic disease states and conditions in adults and children; which includes gastrointestinal disorders, respiratory tract infections, urinary tract infections and dermatologic conditions, as well as immunity, metabolic and neurodegenerative disorders (4).
+The US Food and Drug Administration (FDA) has not approved any probiotics for the prevention and treatment of health problems.
+However, probiotics are a current therapy for a variety of acute and chronic disease states and conditions in adults and children; which includes gastrointestinal disorders, respiratory tract infections, urinary tract infections and dermatologic conditions, as well as immunity, metabolic and neurodegenerative disorders.

-A multitude of studies have demonstrated that stress caused by physical or psychological factors may be directly associated with the imbalance of the microbiota-brain-gut axis, opening the door to the idea that probiotic supplementation or consumption may play a role in mental wellness (5).
+A multitude of studies have demonstrated that stress caused by physical or psychological factors may be directly associated with the imbalance of the microbiota-brain-gut axis.
+This supports the idea that probiotic supplementation or consumption may play a role in mental wellness.
 Probiotics are also commonly used as a preventative measure to prime the immune system, prevent travelers diarrhea, promote weight maintenance, heart health and overall wellness.

 How long does it take for probiotics to work?